 We are not talking about the genetic or historical roots of indigenous people.
 We are talking about an ideology that mimics specific characteristics.
 Most indigenous people exhibit a higher level of inclusive universal values than almost all modern cultures.
 This is especially true of those cultures dominated by the religions of the Abrahamic tree (1).

 The Abrahamic religions are Judaism, Islam, and Christianity.
 They get their tribal characteristics from their historical roots of Assyrian, Babylonian, Egyptian, and Persian mystery religions.

 The basis of a tribal worldview is segregation, not inclusion.
 It segregates people by shared traits.
 The tribe selects one or more elements such as religious belief, race, or ethnicity.
 This distinguishes the group from all other people.
 Now, it’s a tribe.

 If you are in the tribe, you belong.
 If you are not a member of the tribe, you are an enemy.
 This is the tribal mentality.
 This means the dominant worldviews are tribal in nature.
 And the tribe dictates values and religious beliefs that are unjust and discriminatory.

 If you think in terms of tribal boundaries, you will always be in conflict with someone.
 There will always find those outside the tribe as untrustworthy, even enemies.
 A tribal point of view is a worldview based on biases and prejudice.
 It always equates to us-against-them.
 This is an ancient paradigm system that bases thinking and values on mythologies.
 It is a deception resulting in mistaking mythology as fact.

-These constructs divide people into belief, race, ethnicity, and gender bias.
+These constructs divide people into beliefs, race, ethnicity, and gender bias.
 Those in charge use this strategy to control and exploit people.
 A good example is the dark ages (2).
 They program people to judge with a filter of hate.